 Coffee Roast Levels

 Roast levels are a function of time and internal bean temperature.
-As the bean temperature increases, it undergoes a chemical change accompanied by two releases of energy known as the first crack and second crack.
+As the bean temperature increases, it undergoes many chemical changes accompanied by two releases of energy known as the first crack and second crack.
 Stopping the roasting process around these two events results in a range of commonly known roast levels.
 Apart from the underlying bean itself, roast levels can influence flavors in the cup.
 Generally, the darker the roast, the more the roast level influences flavor.
-For example most of Longbottom’s regional coffees are a Full City or Medium roast.
+For example most of Longbottom’s regional coffees use a lighter American style roast.
 At this roast level, the flavor characteristics of origin and processing can be identified and savored in the cup with minimal influence from the roasting process.

 Full City or Medium Roast

 For a Full City roast, we stop right at the verge of the second crack.
 It is noticeably darker than our City Roast and you will start to see the beans take on a glossy appearance as some oils begin to rise to the surface.
 This roast is often smooth in taste, with even less acidity.
 Some Longbottom Signature Blends shine at this roast level including our Sweet Espresso and Viennese Blend.
 The unique flavors from each regional component are still present but more character starts to come from the roast process.
 Toasted notes, caramelized sugars and some additional sweetness starts to form.

 A classic Vienna roast is darker still.
 Beans at this level are glossy in appearance as more oils rise to the surface and become a prominent component of flavors in the cup.
 This is just when the roast characteristics really kick in.
 Vienna roasts tend to be smooth in taste with even lower acidity (brightness) and some distinct bitter-sweet tones begin to appear.
 Longbottom has many popular Signature Blends at this roast level, including our trademark Black Gold Coffee Blend and our Whitelightning Espresso.